How to use USWDS

 copyJS Copy USWDS compiled JavaScript to paths.dist.js

-copyTheme Copy USWDS theme files (Sass entry point and settings files) from the uswds package to paths.dist.sass
+copyTheme Copy USWDS theme files (Sass entry point and settings files) from the uswds package to paths.dist.theme

 init copyAll + compile